Shubi (comb): Taboo

-Combs in some Chinese nationalities are considered a kind of taboo; for example, for the Tibetans, combs must be hidden in private places, people who wore combs in their hair were perceived as being impolite.
+Combs in some Chinese nationalities are considered a kind of taboo.
+For example, for the Tibetans, combs must be hidden in private places; people who wore combs in their hair were perceived as being impolite.

 Item of special status

 Gift to other leaders

 In the Han dynasty, Emperor Wendi gave combs to the leader of the Xiongnu, Maodun.

 Special rights of business

 Chinese comb-making was an important form of business industry in ancient China.
 People who were in the business of the selling or the making of combs in China enjoyed special rights in both ancient and modern Chinese industry.

 Royal status objects

 Some combs, such as the Changzhou combs, could only be used by members of royalty in ancient China.
-Nowadays, although the Changzhou combs are commonly used in every day life, this form of Chinese combs are still considered as national and traditional treasures in China.
+Nowadays, although the Changzhou combs are commonly used in everyday life, this form of Chinese combs are still considered as national and traditional treasures in China.
 The city of Changzhou holds a large comb-making business which started operating in the fifth century AD and continues to produce hand-made Chinese combs made of wood; they are now operating as the "Palace Comb Factory" or the "Changzhou Combs Factory".